 The Rhythm of Daily Life and Rue Bab Doukkala

 A teenage Moroccan girl in her school uniform of white shirt, navy blue tunic, backpack, and ponytail artfully carries several trays of flat rounds of dough covered in checked tea towels.
 A little boy scoots by her, his backpack slung over his shoulder, a tray of unmade bread balanced high on one hand like a waiter carrying drinks through a crowd.
+This is just part of the rhythm of daily life on Rue Bab Doukkala.

 At the intersection of our skinny alley and the slightly larger lane that it meets, we pause to let an old lady pass before us.
 Wearing a bold red jellabiya, matching red headscarf and a black veil tied across her lower face, she carts her rounds of dough on wooden serving trays.